Back to jobs

 Physical Requirements / Working Conditions:

-• General manufacturing positions may require some reaching, bending, stooping, squatting, crawling, kneeling, pushing, pulling, lifting and carrying up to 50 pounds, finger dexterity, repetitive motions, standing, walking, sitting, hearing, visual acuity, color vision, and 2-way written/verbal communication.
+• Positions working with Cadwell equipment generally may require some reaching, bending, stooping, squatting, crawling, kneeling, pushing, pulling, lifting and carrying up to 50 pounds, finger dexterity, repetitive motions, standing, walking, sitting, hearing, visual acuity, color vision, and 2-way written/verbal communication.
 More specific details may be provided as needed or requested.

-• Work assigned shifts to cover department hours of 6:30am-5:00pm; overtime may be required to meet business needs
+• Work hours outside normal business hours may be required at times to meet business needs.

 Salary Range